martysama0134/how-to-general/git-tips/README.md

 ---
 ##### How to archive a git repository

-You can decide to archive either a repository including, or not, the history, a single branch, etc.
+You can decide to archive either an entire repository (whether or not including the history) or just one or more branches/tags.

 * Including the history